Jump to:

 Construction Materials

-When purchasing an environmental test chamber, it's crucial to select one whose value will remain intact as your company grows and changes.
+When purchasing an environmental test chamber, selecting one whose value will remain intact as your company grows and changes is crucial.
 It's not unusual for a well-maintained test chamber to last for 15 years or more.
 Ensure the materials used in construction are high-quality and durable to extend your test chamber's life.
 For smaller test chambers, less than eight cubic feet in volume, confirm the interior workspace walls have at least 304-grade stainless steel with a thickness of at least 18-gauge stainless steel.
-Larger chambers need a minimum of 18-gauge, sometimes 16 gauge stainless steel with a reinforced floor, to ensure adequate durability.
+Larger chambers need a minimum of 18-gauge, sometimes 16-gauge stainless steel with a reinforced floor to ensure adequate durability.

 Construction Method